ms/buildtogether.tech/fairness/index.md

 Specify how much time employees can take off.
 :   Some tech companies have an "unlimited vacation" policy, meaning that
-    employees can take as much time as they want as long as their work is getting done.
+    employees can take as much time off as they want as long as their work gets done.
 This sounds very attractive, but [people actually take *less* time off][namely-time-off] under these policies, both because they feel guilty and because they worry about taking too much.
-It also saves companies money: if someone is owed vacation days when they're laid off, the company has to compensate them, but if there's no target, they don't.
+It also saves companies
+    money: if someone is owed vacation days when they're laid off, the company has to compensate them, but if there's no target, they don't.

 ## Being an Ally